 Posted / November 4, 2019

 HR Stars is our series of interviews with prominent industry figures, who reveal the unique ways in which they’re fostering wellbeing in their workplaces.
-This time, we talk to ALEX TUNBRIDGE, Chief Executive at Stevenage Football Club, an English Football League Two club boasting commercial partners such as Burger King and Sky Bet.
+In this edition of HR Stars, we talk to ALEX TUNBRIDGE, Chief Executive at Stevenage Football Club, an English Football League Two club boasting commercial partners such as Burger King and Sky Bet.

 Tell us about the importance of workplace wellbeing to the success of your business?